bdeitte/manager-readme/README.md

 ## Feedback

 If you have feedback for me, or about what you're doing, or anything else, you can let me know any time.
-The 1:1s work well for this, but if it's something you want to handle over email or Slack, that's ok.
+The 1:1s usually work well for this.
+I take the feedback you give very seriously, and you'll see a followup on whatever it is.

 I will bring up any feedback I have in 1:1s.
-You can expect to hear both positive and constructive feedback from me over time.
+You can expect to hear both positive and constructive feedback from me over time, but usually positive.

 ## Other communication